nrobertus/Randy/README.md

 * Flesh out usable API
 * Implement UI for Apache server
 * Resolve issues with SMS code in python running reliably
-* Implement fallback API calls for cases of non SSE compliance
-* Look into websockets instead of SSE, just because of cross-platform support
+* Look into websockets instead of SSE, could be nice for video feed later
 * Look into a webcam feed
 * Look into an API based SMS method, possibly through Nexmo, so Node can handle that rather than the python script